Trump should face insurrection, obstruction charges, U.S. Capitol riot panel says | Politics

 A summary of the committee's report also said the panel believed there were grounds to recommend criminal charges against some others close to Trump, including attorney John Eastman.
 The report summary named other Trump associates, including former Department of Justice official Jeffrey Clark, former White House Chief of Staff and House member Mark Meadows and two lawyers - Kenneth Chesebro and Rudy Giuliani - as participating in conspiracies the panel is linking to Trump.

 An attorney for Eastman responded with a statement criticizing the committee as partisan.
-Representatives of the others did not immediately respond to requests for comment.
+Representatives of the others did not immediately respond to requests for comment or declined comment.
 A jury has already found members of the right-wing Oath Keepers militia guilty of sedition for their role in the attack.

 Trump has faced a series of legal problems since leaving office on Jan.
 20, 2021.
 His real estate company was convicted on Dec.
 6 of carrying out a 15-year-long criminal scheme to defraud tax authorities.
 Trump has dismissed the many investigations as politically motivated.